 Farida’s lawyer Shakib fights valiantly against a court system that assumes she is guilty.
 Her only chance for freedom is to convince her husband to grant her a divorce.
 But in a society where women are traded like cattle, this will come at a steep price.
 Will she and Rahme Khoda find a future together or will Farida’s story end like those of thousands of Afghan women forced to submit to the impossible “honor” of men?

-Featuring exclusive access and never before seen footage from inside Afghanistan’s prisons, “Daughters of the Moon” takes you behind the headlines and the shocking statistics to investigate these two personal stories of hope and indomitable courage.
+Featuring exclusive access and never before seen footage from inside Afghanistan’s prisons, “With This Breath I Fly” takes you behind the headlines and the shocking statistics to investigate these two personal stories of hope and indomitable courage.

 Gulnaz was imprisoned after being raped by her Uncle on the kitchen floor.
 Watch as she recounts her harrowing story.